kpassapk/blog/content/posts/literate2.md

 Since the `token` was in the `header-args` list, it could be used from the source block without having to require it explicitly.

-I find I use this approach a lot to reember the authentication credentials for an API, and having the credentials available to every code block in the document.
+I find I use this approach a lot to remember the authentication credentials for an API, and having the credentials available to every code block in the document.